 Appalachian Community-Academic Partner Program

-The CCTST and CTSA-funded Centers at the University of Kentucky, West Virginia University, and Pennsylvania State University are soliciting applications from faculty for pilot projects for the Appalachian Community-Academic Partner Program.
-This program supports the CTSA mission of promoting and stimulating innovative and long term collaborations that help develop sustainable partnerships between academic researchers and community stakeholders to enhance the mission of the Appalachian Translational Network .
-This grant program is designed to stimulate long-term collaborations that will promote the translation of clinical and translational research into effective practice and public policy.
+The CCTST and CTSA-funded Centers at the University of Kentucky, West Virginia University, and Pennsylvania State University are soliciting applications from faculty for pilot projects of the Appalachian Community-Academic Partner Program.
+This program promotes and stimulates innovative and long term collaborations that help develop sustainable partnerships between academic researchers and community stakeholders to enhance the mission of the Appalachian Translational Research Network and promote research translation into effective practice and public policy.